trueos/pcbsd/src-qt5/docs/controlpanel.rst

 By default, the "Disable this network device" box is unchecked.
 If you check this checkbox, PC-BSD® will immediately stop the interface from using the network.
 The interface will remain inactive until this checkbox is unchecked.

-The "Advanced" tab, seen in Figure 8.18d, allows advanced users to change their `MAC address <http://en.wikipedia.org/wiki/MAC_address>`_ and to use DHCP to automatically obtain an `IPv6 address <http://en.wikipedia.org/wiki/IPv6_address>`_.
+The "Advanced" tab, seen in Figure 8.18d, allows advanced users to change their `MAC address <http://en.wikipedia.org/wiki/MAC_address>`_ or to automatically obtain an `IPv6 address <http://en.wikipedia.org/wiki/IPv6_address>`_.
 Both boxes should remain checked unless you are an advanced user who has a reason to change the default MAC or IPv6 address and you understand how to input an appropriate replacement address.